omtakale10/cars-dealership/README.md

-# Cars Dealership Web Application

-## 📌 Project Overview
+# Fullstack Developer Capstone

+This project is part of the Fullstack Developer Capstone project.

+Repository Name: xrwvm-fullstack_developer_capstone

+Project Name: Fullstack Developer Capstone

+Description:
-This is a full-stack web application for a car dealership company.
-The application allows users to view car dealerships, see dealer details, and submit reviews.
+This project is a car dealership web application built using React, Django, Node.js, and MongoDB.
+It allows users to view dealerships and submit reviews.

----

-## 🚀 Technologies Used
-- Frontend: React.js
-- Backend: Django (Python)
-- API Server: Node.js (Express)
-- Database: SQLite
-- Deployment: Render / IBM Cloud

----

-## 🔧 Features
-- User Login and Logout
-- User Registration (Sign Up)
-- View all car dealerships
-- Filter dealers by state
-- View dealer details and reviews
-- Add new reviews
-- Sentiment analysis for reviews
-- Admin panel for managing data

----

-## 📂 Project Structure